Skip to content

 What’s the difference between Active Directory and Microsoft Entra ID?

-There are quite a few notable differences between Active Directory and Microsoft Entra ID — in fact, Microsoft produced a handy table to describe some of the key differences between the two.
+Need a visual?
+Microsoft produced a handy table to describe some of the key differences between the two.
 (Clear as mud?
 That's “chef’s kiss” in Microsoft!)

 For example, let’s go back to our password/MFA scenario.
 Both Microsoft Entra ID and Active Directory offer credential management — but in different ways.
 Active Directory works with your on-prem domain controller to verify passwords or certificates.